ahmadbasyouni10/ahmadbasyouni10/README.md

 self.hobbies = ["Coding", "Soccer", "Streaming"]
 ```

-I fell in love with computers at the age of 10.
+💻 I fell in love with computers at the age of 10.
 I started fixing old laptops and building computers for my family and friends.
-I started coding in highschool using Java.
-Then, learned Python and C++, which helped me created VPNs and other cool stuff for me and my friends to use.
-Now, I am exploring Web Developement and frameworks like Node Express and React.
+I loved the problem-solving and satisfaction of turning parts into something functional and created servers, VPNs, and other cool stuff.
+That same excitement hit me again during my senior year of high school in AP Computer Science using Java.
+Went on to pursue a degree in Computer Engineering, and received SWE internship offers from 4 Fortune 100 companies.

 ### 💼 Credentials
 - **Experience:**
+  - Interned at NEW EIC as a Full Stack Engineer
+  - Researched Machine Learning @ NYU
+  - Interned at SEO Tech Developer as a Software Engineer
-  - Interned at Dyali Interiors as a Front-End Developer
+  - Interned at Dyali Interiors LLC as a Web Developer
-  - Tutored Computer Science @ City University of New York
+  - Prev.
+Headstarter Software Engineering Fellow
   - You can view a few of my projects here on my [GitHub page](https://github.com/ahmadbasyouni10)!

 # 📍 What Am I Doing?
 - 📋 Currently I am:
-  - Researching ML/AI @ NYU Center of Data Science
+  - Incoming Software Engineer Intern @ Warner Bros.
+Discovery
+  - Machine Learning/Data Science Fellow @ CUNY Tech Prep
-  - Interning as a SWE @ NEW EIC
+  - Mentoring aspiring engineers through Data Structures & Algorithms as a Technical Fellow @ CodePath
-  - SEO Tech Developer
-  - Codepath TIP 102 student
+  - Tutoring Computer Engineering @ CUNY College of Staten Island
   - Grinding LeetCode

 # 🚀 Tech Stack